Compactified Jacobians of Extended ADE Curves and Lagrangian Fibrations: Generalities concerning sheaves on curves

 \subsection{Picard varieties of curves}

 In this subsection, a \emph{curve} is a purely one-dimensional scheme of finite type over $\IC$.
 In the later subsections, we will make stronger assumptions on our curves.

 \begin{prop} Let $C$ be a connected and projective curve with irreducible components $C_1,\dots, C_\ell$ (here, we mean the reduction of the components).
 Then, the Picard functor of $C$ is represented by a scheme $\Pic(C)$.
-Its connected component $\Pic^0(C)$ consists of those line bundles whose restriction to every $C_i$ is of degree $0$.
+Its connected component $\Pic^0(C)$ containing the point corresponding to the trivial line bundle consists of those line bundles whose restriction to every $C_i$ is of degree $0$.
 Let $C_i'\to C_i$ be the normalisation.
 Then, pull-back along the morphism $\coprod_{i=1}^\ell C_i'\to C$ gives an exact sequence of algebraic groups

 where $G$ is a smooth connected algebraic group of dimension $\ho^1(\reg_C)-\sum_{i=1}^\ell \ho^1(\reg_{C_i'})$. \end{prop} \begin{proof} See Thm.\ 8.2.3 and Cor.\ 9.2.11 \& 9.2.13 of \cite{Neron}. \end{proof}